Easy Gluten-Free Chocolate Snickerdoodles

 For the full list of ingredients and amounts, please go to the recipe card below.

-• Gluten Free Flour Blend – I tested this recipe with the blend listed above.
+• Gluten-Free Flour Blend – I tested this recipe with King Arthur Measure for Measure.
 Other blends should work well.
 All blends have a different starch-to-grain ratio, which can affect the cookie’s moisture level.
-My rule of thumb is to add more liquid if the cookie dough seems dry and add more flour if your cookie dough seems too wet.
+My rule of thumb is to add more liquid if the cookie dough seems dry, and add more flour if the cookie dough seems too wet.

 • Binder – If your gluten free flour blend doesn’t contain a binder, I recommend adding 3/4 teaspoon of xanthan gum.
 Binders are important because they act like the glue that holds gluten free baked goods together to mimic wheat.
 Commonly used binders include xanthan gum, guar gum, and psyllium husk powder.

-• Cocoa Powder – I used Dutch process cocoa powder, which has a higher acid level than regular cocoa powder.
+• Cocoa Powder – I used Dutch-process cocoa powder, which has a higher pH level than regular cocoa powder.
 You can use regular cocoa powder.
 Swap the baking soda for baking powder if you use regular cocoa powder.

 • Butter – I recommend unsalted butter.
 If you use salted butter, omit the additional salt.